yuyichao/FunctionWrappers.jl/README.md

 3. Wrapper Object cannot be serialized by `dump.c` and therefore the precompilation of `FunctionWrappers` is done using a runtime branch and by making the wrapper type mutable.

+## Compared to `@cfunction`

+This does not require LLVM trampoline support, which is not currently supported by LLVM on all the architectures julia runs on (JuliaLang/julia#27174).
+Other than this issue `@cfunction` should cover all of the use cases.